As an account manager at Lucky Orange, I get the pleasure of helping customers solve their most important website challenges.

 Here you’re able to filter people by the number of steps they took in the funnel.
 Watching sessions for people who completed all steps versus those who fell off is a great way to spot optimization opportunities.
 If you don’t notice anything at first, don’t fret.
 All it takes is one recording to shine a light on something interesting and you’re off and away to more conversions.

-New to Lucky Orange tools? within your first month.
+New to Lucky Orange tools?
+Here are the top five things we recommend you do within your first month.